 As the Federal Reserve increases interest rates to combat inflation and prevent an overheated economy, the effects are felt throughout the economy and household finances.
-Many things that happen as a result can have a negative impact on your finances if you don’t either properly prepare in advance or react quickly to eliminate any potential impact.
-Working with a financial advisor can help you prepare with a proper financial plan and course of action.
+Many things that happen as a result can hurt your finances if you don’t either properly prepare in advance or react quickly to eliminate any potential impact.
+Working with a financial advisor can help you prepare a proper financial plan and course of action.

 What Happens When Interest Rates Rise

 Rising interest rates impact your finances in many ways.
 Some are positive, while others are negative.
 Knowing what is likely to happen will give you a leg up in preparing your finances to deal with the potential increase in rates.